gordon-laraven/diabetes_project_2/README.md

 ## Results
 - **Final Model Accuracy**: 95.5%
 - The model successfully classifies individuals into obesity categories with a high degree of accuracy.
+- **Random Forest** achieved the highest accuracy of **96.21%**, effectively handling diverse obesity levels.
+- **Logistic Regression** and **KNN** performed moderately, with Logistic Regression struggling with more complex classes.

 ## Insights and Key Findings
-- **Critical Features**: Family history, physical activity, and eating habits were significant predictors of obesity.
+- **Critical Features:** Family history, physical activity, and eating habits were significant predictors of obesity.
-- **Model Performance**: Random Forest outperformed other models, making it the most suitable for this dataset due to its ability to handle non-linear data.
+- **Model Performance:** Random Forest outperformed other models, making it the most suitable for this dataset due to its ability to handle non-linear data.

-## Future Development
+## Future Work
+- Investigate how model accuracy varies with real-world data.
+- Explore advanced feature engineering methods (e.g., calculating BMI).
+- Conduct further investigation into the impact of class imbalance and potential oversampling techniques.
 - Explore more complex models like XGBoost or Neural Networks for potential further improvements.
 - Use real-world data for validation.
 - Investigate the impact of other features, such as dietary patterns and medical history, on the prediction of obesity levels.